A named Graft from a directory

 regraft diff

-regraft diff --upstream
+regraft diff --upstream --graft components

 Exits 1 when there are differences, 0 when there are none (like git diff).
 Binary files are flagged and not diffed.